cprg210/cprg210.github.io/_posts/2020-07-16-day-15-mongoose.md

 - [Express Tutorial Part 7: Deploying to production](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/deployment)

 ## Goal for the day
-By the end of the day, you should have a MongoDB running on your server using Mongoose.
-It will be connected to your cloud-hosted Atlas Mongo database and the website should be deployed to Heroku.
+By the end of the day, you should have a Destinations model defined in your app using Mongoose.
+It will be connected to your cloud-hosted Atlas Mongo database.

-## Topic 1:
+**Important!** DO NOT push your connection code to a public repository until you learn about environment variables tomorrow.
+For now, either don't push today's code to Github or make your repository private.

-### Live-code objectives:
+{: .notice--warning}

-### Activity:
+## Topic 1: Introduction to CRUD

-## Topic 2:
+### Activity objectives: Setup MongoDB Atlas/Compass

-### Live-code objectives:
+## Topic 2: Connecting to Atlas

 ## Mid-day Huddle
 - who needs help?